Skip to main content

 View Answer:

-Interview Response: All JavaScript comparisons return a true or false Boolean value.
+Interview Response: All comparison operators in JavaScript return a Boolean value of either true or false.

 Technical Response: Yes, every comparison yields a true or false Boolean value.